zenorocha/liferay-learn/docs/dxp/7.x/en/advanced-installation-and-upgrades/02-setting-up-liferay-dxp/connecting-to-a-mail-server.md

-# Using Gmail for Email Notifications
+# Connecting to a Mail Server

 Liferay DXP can be configured to use a mail server to send email notifications for a variety of purposes: user registration and password management, site membership notifications, and content updates.
 This article will demonstrate how to configure DXP to use Gmail as its mail server.